Michael Symon’s Newest Cookbook, 5 in 5 For Every Season

 Flavor, flavor, FLAVOR!

-Back to the subject of eating gluten free.
 Not only has this cookbook given me a fantastic new, easy “go to” gluten free taco recipe (pictured above and below), there’s also a recipe for Fried Calamari with Okra & Hot Sauce (page 91) that calls for rice flour and cornstarch – another wonderful gluten free recipe that’s going to reunite me with fried okra.

 Yet another recipe, Tempura Green Beans (page 101), takes a traditionally gluten-laden recipe and makes it gluten free by using rice flour.